Gary DePalma

-Gary DePalma is a retired American soccer midfielder who played professionally in the USL A-League, National Professional Soccer League and second Major Indoor Soccer League.
+Gary DePalma is an American retired soccer midfielder who played professionally in the USL A-League, National Professional Soccer League and second Major Indoor Soccer League.

 Youth

 DePalma graduated from Upper St. Clair High School.
 He attended Virginia Wesleyan College where he was a 1995 NCAA Division III First Team and 1997 Third Team All American soccer player.
 Over his four-year collegiate career, DePalma scored 40 goals and added 29 goals in 87 games.